-The historical basis for much of Hayden’s poetry stemmed from his extensive study of American and black history.
-Beginning in the 1930s, when he researched black history for the Federal Writers’ Project in his native Detroit, Hayden studied the story of his people from their roots in Africa to their present condition in the United States.
+The historical basis for much of Hayden’s poetry stemmed from his extensive study of American and African American history.
+Beginning in the 1930s, when he researched Black history for the Federal Writers’ Project in his native Detroit, Hayden studied the story of Black people from their roots in Africa to their present condition in the United States.
 “History,” Charles T. Davis wrote in Black is the Color of the Cosmos: Essays on Afro-American Literature and Culture, 1942-1981, “has haunted Robert Hayden from the beginning of his career as a poet.”
 As he once explained to Glenford E. Mitchell of World Order, Hayden saw history “as a long, tortuous, and often bloody process of becoming, of psychic evolution.”

 Other early influences on Hayden’s development as a poet were W. H. Auden, under whom Hayden studied at the University of Michigan, and Stephen Vincent Benet, particularly Benet’s poem “John Brown’s Body.”
-That poem describes the black reaction to General Sherman’s march through Georgia during the Civil War and inspired Hayden to also write of that period of history, creating a series of poems on black slavery and the Civil War that won him a Hopwood Award in 1942.
+That poem describes the Black reaction to General Sherman’s march through Georgia during the Civil War and inspired Hayden to also write about that period of history, creating a series of poems on slavery and the Civil War that won him a Hopwood Award in 1942.

 Although history played a large role in Hayden’s poetry, many of his works were also inspired by the poet’s adherence to the Baha’i faith, an Eastern religion that believes in a coming world civilization.
 Hayden served for many years as the poetry editor of the group’s World Order magazine.
 The universal outlook of the Baha’is also moved Hayden to reject any narrow racial classification for his work.

-Ironically, much of Hayden’s best poetry is concerned with black history and the black experience.
-"The gift of Robert Hayden’s poetry,” Vilma Raskin Potter remarked in MELUS, “is his coherent vision of the black experience in this country as a continuing journey both communal and private.”
-Hayden wrote of such black historical figures as Nat Turner, Frederick Douglass, Malcolm X, Harriet Tubman, and Cinquez.
-He also wrote of the Underground Railroad, the Civil War, and the American slave trade.
+However, much of Hayden’s best poetry is concerned with Black experience and history.
+“The gift of Robert Hayden’s poetry,” Vilma Raskin Potter remarked in MELUS, “is his coherent vision of the black experience in this country as a continuing journey both communal and private.”
+Hayden wrote about such historical figures as Nat Turner, Frederick Douglass, Malcolm X, Harriet Tubman, and Cinquez.
+He also wrote poems about the Underground Railroad, the Civil War, and the American slave trade.
 Edward Hirsch, writing in the Nation, called Hayden “an American poet, deeply engaged by the topography of American myth in his efforts to illuminate the American black experience.”

 It wasn’t until 1966, with the publication of Selected Poems, that Hayden first enjoyed widespread attention from the nation’s literary critics.
-As the Choice critic remarked at the time, Selected Poems showed Hayden to be "the surest poetic talent of any Negro poet in America; more importantly, it demonstrated a major talent and poetic coming-of-age without regard to race or creed."
-With each succeeding volume of poems his reputation was further enhanced until, in 1976 and his appointment as Consultant in Poetry to the Library of Congress, Hayden was generally recognized as one of the country’s leading black poets.
+With each succeeding volume of poems his reputation was further enhanced until, in 1976 and his appointment as Consultant in Poetry to the Library of Congress, Hayden was generally recognized as one of the country’s leading poets.
 Critics often point to Hayden’s unique ability to combine the historical and the personal when speaking of his own life and the lives of his people.
-Writing in Obsidian: Black Literature in Review, Gary Zebrun argued that “the voice of the speaker in Hayden’s best work twists and squirms its way out of anguish in order to tell, or sing, stories of American history—in particular the courageous and plaintive record of Afro-American history—and to chart the thoughts and feelings of the poet’s own private space. . . .
-Hayden is ceaselessly trying to achieve . . . transcendence, which must not be an escape from the horror of history or from the loneliness of individual mortality, but an ascent that somehow transforms the horror and creates a blessed permanence.”
+Writing in Obsidian: Black Literature in Review, Gary Zebrun argued that “the voice of the speaker in Hayden’s best work twists and squirms its way out of anguish in order to tell, or sing, stories of American history—in particular the courageous and plaintive record of Afro-American history—and to chart the thoughts and feelings of the poet’s own private space… Hayden is ceaselessly trying to achieve… transcendence, which must not be an escape from the horror of history or from the loneliness of individual mortality, but an ascent that somehow transforms the horror and creates a blessed permanence.”